ThalesGroup/WebTreeView/README.md

 DO NOT RENAME THE EXCEL TABS - they are explicitly used in the VBA macro\
 You can modify WebViewTemplate.html to customize graphics

-Optional:\
+### Optional
 Scenarios can be created by assigning a number to it and filling the scenario tab (color not implemented yet).
 See examples in TreeSample.xlsm.
-For scenarios arrows to work, you need to keep the leader-line.min.js file to your directory (MIT licensed as well) (can be found here: https://raw.githubusercontent.com/anseki/leader-line/master/leader-line.min.js)
+For scenarios arrows to work, you need to keep the leader-line.min.js file to your directory (MIT licensed as well) which can be found [here](https://raw.githubusercontent.com/anseki/leader-line/master/leader-line.min.js)

 You can now have multi-paths for scenarios.
 For example, if you want to split scenario #1 in two, just tag 1.1 and 1.2 in the next columns (see examples in TreeSample.xlsm).